 Everyone has heard that myth that spiders can lay eggs under your skin.
 Well, rest easy, because spiders cannot, in fact, do that.
-However, don't rest too easy, because there are insects that lay their eggs in human bodies.
+However, don't rest too easy, because there are some creepy insects that lay their eggs in human bodies.
 You may not notice right away, and you may not feel it, but these insects have a knack for using us as big lovely incubators for their young, and the results are never pretty.
 With this in mind, be warned that what we discuss here will be graphic and definitely not for the weak of stomach.

 Before you get too freaked out, be aware that most of these insects rarely go after humans.
 There are so many other animals out there, so why would they go after a creature that covers their skin with clothing?
 Just be smart and safe when you travel, and this will probably never happen to you.
 Probably.

 But if you're still curious and really want to give yourself nightmares, then let's get to it.
 Let's explore a few of the insects that lay their eggs in your body.